The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 MKV vs. MP4

 Now that you know the basics of MKV vs. MP4, let’s review the major differences between the two formats.
-Learning the aspects in which they differ will help you understand which format suits you best.
+Learning where they diverge from each other will help you understand which format suits you best.

 1. Licensing

-When comparing MP4 vs. MKV quality, you must consider licensing.
+When comparing MP4 vs. MKV in terms of quality, we can’t ignore the licensing issue.
 MKV is an open-source and free video format.
 It’s licensed under GNU L-GPL for personal use.
-MKV is also available for commercial use under a BSD license, offering free parsing and playback libraries.
+It’s also available for commercial use under a BSD license, offering free parsing and playback libraries.
 On the other hand, MP4 is not royalty-free.
-It’s patent-protected and uses DRM to prevent piracy, which can mean jumping extra hurdles for private and commercial use.
+It’s patent-protected and uses DRM to prevent piracy.
+You’ll need to jump a few extra hurdles for private and commercial use.

 2. Quality

 Video and audio quality also differ when it comes to MKV vs. MP4.
-Although MKV files are typically larger as they pack multiple data files, it does not provide higher video quality than MP4.
-That’s because both the MKV and MP4 quality is influenced by the codecs used in the container rather than the container format itself.
+Although MKV files are typically larger as they pack multiple data files, they don’t provide higher video quality than MP4.
+That’s because the quality of MKV and MP4 depends on the codecs used in the container rather than the container format itself.

 Since MP4 and MKV are output formats instead of encoding formats, the final video quality will depend on the video and audio codecs you pack.
-If the same codecs are encapsulated using the same settings in both MKV and MP4, the quality will be similar.
+The quality will be similar if you encapsulate the same codecs using the same settings in both MKV and MP4.

 3. File Size

 The next feature to compare in MKV vs. MP4 is file size.
-As with video quality, the file size is influenced by the multimedia codecs and video bitrate instead of the container format.
+As with video quality, the file size depends on the multimedia codecs and video bitrate instead of the container format.
 When you’re using similar codecs and video bitrate with MP4 and MKV, the file size of both will be the same.

 4. Supported Platforms